 Job on base

 When you’re not flying there’s still plenty to do.
-Unlike a civilian flight attendant, you will be deciding what the food and beverage service will consist of, how much you need and plan a menu accordingly.
+You will carry out specialist training such as VIP and First Aid courses, maintain your annual currencies and complete secondary base duties such as barrack NCO or entertainments committee member.
+Unlike a civilian flight attendant, you will be deciding what the inflight service will consist of on your upcoming flights and planning a menu accordingly.
 You will be required to liaise with catering agencies around the world in order to best cater for your flight.
-You will also be required to prepare the aircraft for those special VIP flights, ensuring every need has been catered for and all the required equipment is loaded.
+You will also be required to prepare the aircraft for VIP flights, ensuring every need has been catered for and all the required equipment is loaded.

 As a more senior Flight Steward, in addition to these general duties, you will be overseeing the preparation of the flights you are a supervisor on.
-If you are an instructor, you will also be conducting Categorisation Checks (detail further on) and preparing for Route Checks.
-You will be updating training packages in preparation for future courses, co-ordinating training and instructing when it is required.
+If you are an instructor, you will also be conducting Categorisation Checks and preparing for Route Checks (detail further on).
+You will be updating training packages in preparation for future courses, co-ordinating training and instructing when required.

 Job on deployment